 - Steve Terrell, PsyD, SEP

 - Shari Geller, PhD

 - Jaak Panksepp, PhD

 What is Somatic Experiencing®?

-Building slowly, we can support the ability to experience progressively larger thresholds of activation and embodiment in order to both respect and grow the window of tolerance.
-As we grow our resiliency and capacity to be with our internal experience, the need for defensive or management strategies decreases (such as shame, dissociation, fragmentation/switching ego states, avoidance, resistance, intellectualization, pleasing, complying, addictions, disordered eating, overriding through willpower, and so on).
-The ultimate goal for trauma recovery is that of renegotiation – completing what did not have a chance to complete, safely releasing and processing what is stored in the organism, restoring the natural ability of the system to regulate, and experiencing a felt sense of aliveness or triumph.
-Allowing time for the nervous system to integrate each small shift is important, so that a different felt sense of oneself in the moment can emerge.
+Building slowly, Somatic Experiencing® supports the ability to experience progressively larger thresholds of activation and embodiment in order to both respect and grow the window of tolerance.
+As we grow our resiliency, inner resources, and capacity to be with our internal experience and challenging external stimuli, the need for defensive or management strategies decreases (such as shame, dissociation, fragmentation/switching ego states, avoidance, resistance, intellectualization, pleasing, complying, addictions, disordered eating, stereotypies, overriding through willpower, projecting and blaming, and so on).
+This is very different from tolerating, putting up with, or muscling through.
+Our capacity to be more present to the fullness and goodness that life has to offer – relationships, pleasure, play, creativity, calm, excitement, joy, authenticity – can also increase as well.